What Happens If the VA Denies Your Claim?

 You didn’t do it wrong.
 You’re not out of chances.

-You just need to take the next step with better evidence, better framing, or better support.
+You just need to take the next step with more thorough clinical documentation and professional medical support.

 And we’re here for that.

-Start again with clarity through the VA Benefits Guide, or get personal help through the Claims Accelerator.
+Start again with clarity through the VA Benefits Guide, or obtain independent clinical documentation through our medical evaluation services.

 Denied doesn’t mean disqualified.

-It means the system needs a clearer signal —
+It means the system needs a clearer clinical signal —